Creative Facilitation: "A whole new mindset"

 Playful approaches to serious topics, situations and people

 When you facilitate a meeting you are on-stage, and people are watching.
 The pressure to perform is high.
 If you can be present and spontaneous, the chances are you will set the tone for the whole event, bringing it to life.
-If you can’t do this, the best processes in the world won’t save you.

 Everyone has been facilitated before and most of us can tell when we are being techniqued.
 It’s your performance as a facilitator that helps you avoid cliches and help participants avoid falling into cynicism.